mavryk-network/mavryk-protocol/docs/releases/september-2019.rst

 During the testing phase of protocol 005_PsBABY5H, a bug was identified (more details in the :ref:`005-bigmap-bug`).
-The tezos-node in this release contains a corrected version of Babylon, protocol 005_PsBabyM1, that will be activated in place of 005_PsBABY5H if the promotion vote is successful.
+The mavryk-node in this release contains a corrected version of Babylon, protocol 005_PsBabyM1, that will be activated in place of 005_PsBABY5H if the promotion vote is successful.